andreluizsecco/Cognitive-LUIS-Programmatic/README.md

 #### Utterances (Examples)
 * Add labeled example to the app
+* Add a batch of labeled examples to the app
+* Review labeled examples
+* Delete example labels

 #### Train
 * Sends a training request
 * Gets the training status of all models (intents and entities)
+* Sends a training request and get final status

 #### Publish
 * Publish app